wifisensing/PicoScenes-Manual/source/scenarios.rst

     PicoScenes "-d debug -i usrp --freq 5250 --rate 200e6 --rx-resample-ratio 0.8 --rx-cbw 160 --mode logger --plot" #<- Run on the first computer (Rx end)
     PicoScenes "-d debug -i usrp --freq 5250 --rate 200e6 --tx-resample-ratio 1.25 --cbw 160 --format EHTSU --coding LDPC --mode injector --repeat 1e9 --delay 5e3" #<- Run on the second computer (Tx end)

-These options can be interpreted as:
+These options can be interpreted as follows:

-- ``--rx-resample-ratio 0.8``: Down-sampling the 200 MHz rate received signals by 0.8 to 160 MHz rate, 1.0 by default;
+- ``--rx-resample-ratio 0.8``: Down-sample the received signals with a 200 MHz rate by a factor of 0.8 to achieve a 160 MHz rate (default is 1.0).
-- ``--rx-cbw 160``: Tell PicoScenes baseband decoder to treat the incoming signals as 160 MHz channel bandwidth (CBW) format, 20 MHz CBW by default;
+- ``--rx-cbw 160``: Instruct PicoScenes' baseband decoder to treat the incoming signals as having a 160 MHz channel bandwidth (CBW) format (default is 20 MHz CBW).
-- ``--tx-resample-ratio 1.25``: Up-sampling the 160 MHz CBW format signals by 1.25x to 200 MHz rate, 1.0 by default;
+- ``--tx-resample-ratio 1.25``: Up-sample the 160 MHz CBW format signals by a factor of 1.25 to achieve a 200 MHz rate (default is 1.0).
-- ``--cbw 160``: Tx baseband encoder to generate 160 MHz CBW format, 20 MHz CBW by default;
+- ``--cbw 160``: Configure the Tx baseband encoder to generate signals with a 160 MHz CBW format (default is 20 MHz CBW).
-- ``--format EHTSU``: Tx frame format is 11be (EHT) Single-User (EHTSU) format, HT (11n) format by default;
+- ``--format EHTSU``: Specify that the Tx frame format is 11be (EHT) Single-User (EHTSU) format (default is HT (11n) format).
-- ``--coding LDPC``: Tx frame coding scheme uses the LDPC coding, BCC coding by default;
+- ``--coding LDPC``: Use LDPC coding for the Tx frame coding scheme (default is BCC coding).

-You can alter the parameters of the above commands to achieve non-standard Tx/Rx and CSI measurement.
-For example, you can super-sample 20 MHz channel with 40 MHz rate by ``--rate 40e6 --rx-resample-ratio 0.5`` at Rx end, or ``--rate 40e6 --tx-resample-ratio 2`` at Tx end.
+You can modify the parameters in the above commands to achieve non-standard Tx/Rx and CSI measurement.
+For example, you can super-sample a 20 MHz channel with a 40 MHz rate by using ``--rate 40e6 --rx-resample-ratio 0.5`` at the Rx end or ``--rate 40e6 --tx-resample-ratio 2``at the Tx end.

-.. hint:: *In-baseband Digital Resampling* is a computation intensive task.
-It lows performance and general throughput.
+.. hint:: *In-baseband Digital Resampling* is a computationally intensive task.
+It may lower performance and overall throughput.

 .. _multi-SDR-operation:
 Concurrent Multi-SDR Operation on a Single Computer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You have two ways to let PicoScenes to control multiple SDR devices on a single computer:
+There are two ways to enable PicoScenes to control multiple SDR devices on a single computer:

 #.
-Multi-instancing of PicoScenes main program
+Multi-instancing of the PicoScenes main program

-    Multi-instancing is the simplest yet brutal approach.
-As these is no communication between two PicoScenes instances, you cannot perform convenient controls, like simultaneous start/stop, or in-process cross-frontend data exchange.
+    Multi-instancing is the simplest approach, but it lacks communication between the instances of PicoScenes.
+This means that convenient controls, such as simultaneous start/stop or in-process cross-frontend data exchange, are not possible.

 #.
 Multi-Frontend control by a single PicoScenes instance

     PicoScenes supports concurrent multi-SDR operation.
-Assume you have two or more NI USRP devices installed on your computer and you want to use one SDR for Tx and the rest for Rx and CSI measurement.
-For example, if you want to use usrp192.168.30.2 for Tx, and the other SDR, like usrp192.168.40.2 and usrp192.168.50.2 for Rx, you can use the following command:
+If you have two or more NI USRP devices installed on your computer and you want to use one SDR for transmission (Tx) and the rest for reception (Rx) and CSI measurement, you can use the following command:

     .. code-block:: bash